saraahadzic/spring-mongo-docker/user-polls/README.md

 *if wrong value is sent for operator or datetime cannot be parsed, API returns all data from db*

 ## 3. Get user polls filtered by *initiated* field in **date** format
-**Explanation:** API returns user polls from database that match passed date format
+**Explanation:** API returns user polls from database that match passed date format and operator

 | parameter | value / value format | meaning |
 |----|-----|---|